Glossary of Terms

 Durable medical equipment (DME) – Equipment that can be used repeatedly such as a wheelchair or walker.

-DNR – the acronym for a “DO NOT RESUSCITATE” order, which is a patient’s written order to health care providers that instructs them not to attempt CPR if his heart or breathing ceases.
+DNR – The acronym for a “DO NOT RESUSCITATE” order, which is a patient’s written order to health care providers that instructs them not to attempt CPR if his heart or breathing ceases.
 The patient or the patient’s representative requests this document.

 E

-Election of Hospice – the choice on the part of the patient or his representative to receive hospice services.
+Election of Hospice – The choice on the part of the patient or his representative to receive hospice services.

 Electronic medical records (EMR) – An electronic version of a patient’s medical history, which is maintained by the provider over time.

-End-of-life care – clinical and comfort care and support for a patient in the last stages of a disease that is life-limiting.
+End-of-life care – Clinical and comfort care and support for a patient in the last stages of a disease that is life-limiting.

-End-stage disease – the last phase in the course of a disease.
+End-stage disease – The last phase in the course of a disease.
 This term is sometimes used instead of “terminal illness.”

 F

-Failure to thrive – a diagnosis in an elderly patient that is based on significant weight loss, decreased appetite, inadequate nutrition, and an absence of physical activity.
+Failure to thrive – A diagnosis in an elderly patient that is based on significant weight loss, decreased appetite, inadequate nutrition, and an absence of physical activity.

 G